SoundnessBench: A Soundness Benchmark for Neural Network Verifiers: Experiments

 In this section, we conduct an ablation study evaluating the individual contributions of the two techniques proposed in \Cref{sec:training}, \textit{margin objective} and \textit{perturbation sliding window}.
 For this study, we use the CNN 1 Conv architecture with perturbation radii $\eps \in \{0.2, 0.5\}$ and input sizes $1 \times 5 \times 5$ and $3 \times 5 \times 5$.
 For each experiment, we vary the setting of the ablation subject (i.e., whether the margin objective is enabled and the maximum window size, respectively), and we train $5$ models with different random seeds for each setting.
 We evaluate the average number of hidden counterexamples produced in each setting.

-\Cref{tab:margin objective} compares the results with or without margin objective.
-Models trained with the margin objective consistently outperform their counterparts trained without the margin objective, demonstrating the effectiveness of the margin objective in producing many more hidden counterexamples. \Cref{tab:perturbation window} compares the results when using four different maximum sliding window sizes.
+\Cref{tab:ablation} shows the results.
+Models trained with the margin objective consistently outperform their counterparts trained without the margin objective, demonstrating the effectiveness of the margin objective in producing many more hidden counterexamples.
 When the window size is set to 1, the training is equivalent to the original adversarial training, and no hidden counterexample can be produced.
 The best results are achieved by setting the window size to $100$ in one case and to $300$ in the other three cases.
 This demonstrates the effectiveness of our perturbation sliding window.